 - you cannot prove that the VAT is paid in the EU country where the goods have arrived

 To check what applies in your situation regarding VAT, you can consult the (Dutch-language) Intra-Community acquisition tool from the Dutch Tax and Customs Administration or check the How to deal with VAT on services to another country-tool (in Dutch).

 VAT on services from other EU countries

-If you purchase services from other EU countries, you will normally receive an invoice that states 'VAT deferred'.
+If you purchase services from other EU countries, you will normally receive an invoice that states 'VAT reverse-charged' ('btw verlegd').
 This means that you should pay the VAT in the Netherlands.
 This, however, does not apply to the following services:

-- Some services in the area of culture, the arts, sports, the sciences, leisure or education.
+- some services related to giving access to events in the area of culture, the arts, sports, the sciences, leisure or education

 These services are taxed in the country of the business that supplies the service.
 They will charge VAT.
 If you use the services for business activities that are VAT taxed, you can request for a VAT refund in the Netherlands.